carboncopies/BrainGenix-ERS/README.md

   It's pretty easy to build on linux and has been tested with Debian/Ubuntu to work.
 This is the primary development platform used, and such tends to work the best.

-  Simply enter the `Tools` directory and run `sudo bash Install.sh` followed by `bash Build.sh 4`.
-The build command can be adjusted to fit the number of cpu cores that your system has by changing the argument.
-If you don't know how many CPU cores your system has, just leave the command as is.
+  Simply enter the `Tools` directory and run `sudo bash Setup.sh` followed by `bash Build.sh [number_of_threads]`.
+The build command can be adjusted to fit the number of cpu cores that your system has by changing the argument. **If you don't know how many CPU cores your system has, 4 is a good bet.** If you have issues building (machine hanging/freezing or other memory related issues) try lowering this number.
+ERS can take a *lot* of memory to build, so make sure to lower the number of threads if needed.

   If something isn't working quite right for you, you can try cleaning the build with `bash Clean.sh`.

   If some packages are missing on your distro, you'll have to substitute with whatever your distro uses.
 We try to include as many packages in our codebase as possible via superbuilds, but this isn't always possible or practical.